disk91/mkr1310_openLoRaModem_fw_update/README.md

 The version of the firmware is 1.2.4 specially patched by the author for MKR1310.

-MKR1310 have a different pin setup than the MRK1300 and required a specific version of the firmware.
+MKR1310 has a different pin setup than the MRK1300 and requires a specific version of the firmware (included here).
 The next release should include this difference.